I am insured, not at fault but don’t want to make a claim

 You have an obligation to mitigate or minimise their losses.
 This means you must keep your costs reasonable.

 It is generally advisable to get more than one quote so that you can show that your costs are reasonable.

 Generally you need to incur the loss (pay for the repairs to your car) before the insurer will pay.

 Should I let the at fault party’s insurer assess my car?

 Sometimes the at fault parties insurer may ask to assess your vehicle.
 They may even offer to repair it for you.

 You need to be mindful that when an insurance assessor assesses a vehicle they have obligations under the “Written Off Vehicle Register” or WOVR.
-The WOVR was introduced in 2002 as part of a national initiative, it was designed to deter crime and ensure road safety.
-The national framework applies to light vehicles less then 15 years old and includes cars, motorcycles, trailers and caravans
+The WOVR was introduced in 2002 as part of a national initiative designed to deter crime and ensure road safety.
+The national framework applies to light vehicles less than 15 years old and includes cars, motorcycles, trailers and caravans

-All insurance companies who assess cars (whether it be the car of their own insured or not) are obliged to notify the WOVR.
+All insurance companies who assess cars (whether it be the car of their own insured or not) are obliged to notify the WOVR if they decide that a car should be written off.
 Once the WOVR is notified it may be impossible to remove.
 If your car is listed as a repaired written off vehicle it may diminish in value.

 If you are seeking to have your car repaired, and there is a risk that the car may be uneconomical to repair (the repair cost plus salvage cost exceeds the market value) you should not let the insurer assess your car.